DukeEnglish/NLP_papers/README.md

 -  [Computational Linguistics](http://www.transacl.org/): Transactions of ACL.
 It is the primary forum for research on computational linguistics and [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).
 Since 1988, the journal has been published for the ACL by [MIT Press](https://en.wikipedia.org/wiki/MIT_Press).

-中文：

-- CCL：
-- 全国青年计算语言学研讨会（YCCL）

-- 全国信息检索学术会议（CCIR）

-- 全国机器翻译研讨会（CWMT）

 ## Papers in NLP

 I will introduce applications&core techs and DL respectively because some methods in App&Core need DL background.
 I also offer paper review and code for each paper based on Pytorch.
 (I give up on Tensorflow right now… @.@).
 Note: Because I don't really know each field below, I didn't give my opinion for some of items.
 (I wrote reviews for some of them)

 ##### Applications & core techs:

-Machine Translation:
+Machine Translation: [Should be sorted by time from old to young]

 - [Sequence to Sequence Learning with Neural Networks.
 (Sutskever, Vinyals, Le)](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) , review
 - [Neural Machine Translation by Jointly Learning to Align and Translate.
 (Bahdanau, Cho, Bengio)](https://arxiv.org/pdf/1409.0473.pdf)